 Cake

-• Preheat the oven to 350 degrees F. Use a brush and shortening to carefully grease a Bundt pan.
+- Preheat the oven to 350°F. Use a brush and shortening to carefully grease a Bundt pan.
 Then dust it with flour.

-• Add the eggs one at a time and beat well after each one.
+- Add the eggs one at a time, beating well after each addition.
 Beat in the sour cream and vanilla until combined.

-• In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.
-Gradually add these dry ingredients to the butter mixture and beat until just combined.
+- In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.
+Gradually add the dry ingredients to the butter mixture, beating until just combined.

-• Add the rest of the batter to the pan.
-Then add the rest of the pecan mixture.
+- Add the remaining batter to the pan.
+Then add the remaining pecan mixture.

-• Bake for 40 minutes or until an inserted toothpick comes out clean.
-Cool in the pan for 10 minutes and then turn the cake out of the pan and let cool completely.
+- Bake for 40 minutes or until a toothpick inserted comes out clean.
+Cool in the pan for 10 minutes and then turn the cake out of the pan and let it cool completely.

 Caramel Glaze

-• In a large skillet, add the sugar, water, and corn syrup.
+- In a large skillet, add the sugar, water, and corn syrup.
 Heat over medium heat until the mixture turns honey brown, stirring occasionally.
-Remove from the burner and whisk in the cream, butter, and salt until the mixture is smooth.
+Remove from the heat and whisk in the cream, butter, and salt until smooth.
 Pour over the cake.